 Why is Website Speed Important?

 Mainly because Google themselves said they use site speed as a ranking factor back in 2010.
 As Google points out in that blog post, page speed does not outweigh any on-page relevancy factors, meaning your page still has to be relevant to the searcher’s query.
 Google also goes on to say that before adding site speed as a ranking factor, they had done rigorous testing on their own products and found that faster sites improve the user experience and also reduce operating costs.
-All of the major US search engines have begun treating site speed as an important factor for traditional websites and also for mobile versions of websites.
+In addition, having a fast website is a function of reliable web hosting.
+As of March 2014, all of the major US search engines have begun using site speed as an important factor for traditional websites and also for mobile versions of websites.
 If I were you, I’d be giving considerations to any mobile websites or applications you have out there because mobile web traffic is in the process of exploding due to smartphone and table usage.

 Why Switch WordPress Hosting to WP Engine from GoDaddy?